 Powertrain Failure Investigation and Analysis

 Often times, powertrains experience failures in the field in a variety of vehicles, machinery, and applications.
 This includes engines, transmissions, and air management systems such as turbochargers or superchargers.
 In some cases, user modifications, aftermarket additions, or foreign contaminants contribute to the failure.
-Safety's engineers have the training and experience to determine the most likely cause of a powertrain component failure in the field.
+Crane's engineers have the training and experience to determine the most likely cause of a powertrain component failure in the field.

 Human factors engineering encompasses the study of human behavior and performance.
 When applied to the forensic evaluation of an accident sequence, human factors can establish the role of human behavior and decision making in the accident.
 Our engineers have conducted and published research in this field and have assisted our clients by assessing the human factors aspects of their cases.